 White helps No. 12 Houston knock off Butler 70-52 in Vegas

-LAS VEGAS (AP) Houston did not give Butler an inch in a dominating defensive first half, looking every bit like a team ready to make another deep NCAA Tournament run.
+LAS VEGAS- Houston did not give Butler an inch in a dominating defensive first half, looking every bit like a team ready to make another deep NCAA Tournament run.

 Playing with a big lead, the Cougars backed off a bit and needed time to rev it up again.